JohnThrisokaran000/mentalhealthfinal/README.md

+#CRPF MHS
-CRPF MHS — AI-Assisted Wellbeing Platform for Armed Forces Personnel
+An AI-Assisted Wellbeing Platform for Armed Forces Personnel

 A confidential, AI-assisted **wellbeing and early-support** platform for armed forces and uniformed-service personnel.
 Regular check-ins, daily journaling (text + voice), an AI-assisted companion, configurable risk monitoring, audited sensitive-access controls, and a secure admin console.